AlexB67/hfscf/README.md

 </p>

 ## Basis sets
 Basis sets are psi4 format compatible only, a number are already included.
-New basis set can be obtained from [the basis set exchange website](https://www.basissetexchange.org/). hfscf maximum supported angular momentum is L = 5 (H).
+New basis sets can be obtained from [the basis set exchange website](https://www.basissetexchange.org/). hfscf maximum supported angular momentum is L = 5 (H).
 Density fitted basis sets are not supported.

 Make sure that the Psi4 format option is selected when downloading.
 You can place a new basis in the basis set directory found at